cucapra/node-llvmc/README.md

     $ export LD_LIBRARY_PATH=`brew --prefix llvm`/lib

 to put the appropriate "keg-only" library directory on your linker path.

 You should now be able to install and `require` the `llvmc` library.
+Installation works in the usual way:

+    $ yarn add llvmc
+    (or)
+    $ npm install --save llvmc

 Examples